mohmohwin2010/Typescript_Recap/README.md

-- this version just include practice code of compiler options
+- this version just include practice code of Primary Js Types